-The Coral South project consists of the construction of a floating liquefied natural gas (FLNG) unit with an annual capacity of more than 3.4 million tons per year (mtpa) of LNG, which will be connected to six wells.
+The Coral South project consists of the construction of a floating liquefied natural gas (FLNG) unit with a capacity of more than 3.4 million tons per year (mtpa) of LNG, which will be connected to six wells.

-The FLNG will be allocated to the southern part of the Coral discovery, which is located exclusively in Area 4, containing about 16 tcf of GIIP.
+The FLNG will be allocated to the southern part of the Coral discovery, which is located exclusively in Area 4, containing about 16 tcf of natural gas.

 Total development capex for upstream and midstream is estimated at c.$7 billion and first gas is expected during 2022.
 The Area 4 consortium also signed a c.$5 bn project financing package with a syndicate of leading ECAs and international financial institutions.